radiantearth/radiant-mlhub/docs/source/datasets.rst

 ``bigearthnet_v1_labels`` Collection contains the annotations for that same dataset.
 These 2 collections are grouped together into the
 ``bigearthnet_v1`` dataset.

+The `Radiant MLHub Training Data Registry <http://registry.mlhub.earth/>`_ provides an overview of the datasets available through the
+Radiant MLHub API along with dataset metadata and a listing of the associated Collections.

 To discover and fetch datasets you can either use the low-level client methods from :mod:`radiant_mlhub.client` or the :class:`~radiant_mlhub.models.Dataset` class.
 Using the :class:`~radiant_mlhub.models.Dataset` class is the recommended approach, but both methods are described below.